Basque language: Palatalization

 In Goizueta Basque, there are a few examples of /nt/ being palatalized after /i/, and optional palatalization of /ld/.
 For example, mintegi 'seedbed' becomes [mincei], and bildots 'lamb' can be /biʎots̺/.

-Basque nouns, adjectives, and adverbs can be expressively palatalized.
-These express 'smallness', rarely literal and often showing affection, in nouns, and mitigation in adjectives and adverbs.
-This is often used in the formation of pet names and nicknames.
-In words containing one or more sibilant, these sibilants are palatalized in order to form the palatalized form.
+Basque nouns, adjectives, and adverbs can be expressively palatalized and express 'smallness', rarely literal; they often show affection in nouns and mitigation in adjectives and adverbs.
+That is often used in the formation of pet names and nicknames.
+In words containing one or more sibilant, those sibilants are palatalized to form the palatalized form.
 That is, s and z become x, and ts and tz become tx.
 As a result, gizon 'man' becomes gixon 'little fellow', zoro 'crazy, insane' becomes xoro 'silly, foolish', and bildots 'lamb' becomes bildotx 'lambkin, young lamb'.